RickyLoader/PlexGap/README.md

 https://www.themoviedb.org/auth/access?request_token={YOUR_REQUEST_TOKEN_HERE}

-To approve the application, this allows it to create a TMDB list containing your missing movies.
+To approve the application.

+This allows it to create a TMDB list containing your missing movies.

 Type "ok" when ready:
 ```